DeepShift-Labs/MAGIST-Algorithm/README.md

 ### Data
 The data is the most crucial element as the entire intelligence works around it.
-That is why it is important for the AI to process it and provide reasonable assumptions.
+That is why the AI needs to process it and provide reasonable assumptions.
 There is another condition, however: the algorithm, in its finished state, MUST be strictly Python code.
 This means no pre-trained models or presets.
 It must find its data and process it unsupervised.
 Although this architecture seems hard-coded in the present state, as more functionality is added, it will be more intelligent and decisive.
 Here, the data will assume the following structure:

 ```
 Object -> Common Associated Verbs, Synonyms, Events, Timestamps of usage, Nearby Objects, etc.